Dragon8029/100-days-of-code/Attempt5.md

 Didn't count the last few days as meeting the challenge, I did do a little coding.
 Just not enough to count, in my mind.
 Back at it today, worked on setting up Heroku and a MongoDb with mLab.
 Still a bit more to figure out, but getting closer.

 ---

+## D70:
+*May 12, 2019*

+Got my app working with Heroku, and started to get sendgrid working with it.
+Now I need to tweak my app to get the email functionality to work correctly.
+It's coming together, slowly, but surely!

+---